-Rajoy has balked at deeper reforms and doesn’t seem to be in a hurry to bring Spain’s deficit in line with European Union rules.
+Rajoy has balked at more thorough reforms and doesn’t seem to be in a hurry to bring Spain’s deficit under the eurozone’s treaty limit of 3 percent.

 He has also made a mess of Catalonia’s separatist challenge, ridiculing the region’s bid for independence and refusing to negotiate any changes in its relations with the rest of Spain.

 Rajoy’s intransigence, which he wears as a badge of honor, has only made the situation worse.
-Many Catalans who would be content with greater autonomy now see no alternative to independence.
-In the last regional election, nearly half voted for separatist parties.
+Many Catalans who would be content with a higher degree of autonomy are left with no alternative to independence.
+In the last regional election, nearly half voted for the separatists.

 The Socialists may be more amendable to Catalan demands, but their economic program is a throwback to the pre-crisis years.
-They want to reverse some of the changes Rajoy has made and would make even less haste in wiping out a deficit that the European Commission expects will come in at 3.5 percent of economic output next year.
+They want to reverse some of the changes Rajoy has made and would be even slower in bringing spending under control.

-The Ciudadanos could do better in both areas.
-An originally middle-class party with roots in Catalonia, it is liberal across the board.
+The Ciudadanos could do better.
+A middle-class party with roots in Catalonia, it is liberal across the board.

-In a coalition with the socially conservative People’s Party, it may not be able to legalize drugs and prostitution, as it advocates.
-But it could convince the conservatives to cut business and income taxes further and introduce a single contract to permanently break the divide between casual and permanent labor.
-This would give Spain’s youngsters hope again.
+In a coalition with the socially conservative People’s Party, it may not be able to legalize drugs and prostitution.
+But it could convince the conservatives to cut business and income tax and introduce a single contract to permanently break the divide between casual and permanent labor.
+This would give young Spaniards hope.

-The party also calls for greater meritocracy in Spain’s public institutions, something that is sorely lacking today.
+The party also calls for meritocracy in Spain’s public institutions, something which is sorely lacking.